taylorrose/wizard-murder-mystery/09_SECRET_OBJECTIVES.md

 Maintain your cover through the end of Round 2 without being in the top 3 suspects.

 **Misdirected Justice (3 points)**
-Get Minister Pyke voted as most suspicious in any round.
+Get Minister Thorne pointed to by at least 3 players during any suspicion vote.

 **Doubt Cascade (2 points)**
 Make at least 2 other players question their own identities or suggest others might be impostors too.